 The study was published the week of June 11 in the Proceedings of the National Academy of Sciences.

-In the wake of a recent UW study looking at the under climate change, this study addressed overall yields and price volatility of corn.
+In the wake of a recent UW study looking at the nutritional value of rice crops under climate change, this study addressed overall yields and price volatility of corn.

 While most rice is used domestically, corn is traded on international markets.
 Four countries — U.S., Brazil, Argentina and the Ukraine — account for 87 percent of the global corn exports (China mostly produces for domestic use).
 Today the probability that all four exporters would have a bad year together, with yields at least 10 percent below normal, is virtually zero.